sdminonne/acm-mechanics/README.md

 # Rationale

-This repository contains the files and configuration needed to run the `acm-mechanics` documentation websit.e
+This repository contains the files and configuration needed to run the `acm-mechanics` documentation website.

 # Contributing